ImAshishRastogi/julius/README.md

     or
     download julius-4.3.1.tar.gz and extract it
     run run_install.sh
-## 2. Download the Trained
+## 2. Download the Trained model
+    git clone

-    Note: to train your own model Go to Link : [train julius](https://github.com/ImAshishRastogi/julScript)
+    Note: To Train your own model Go to Link : https://github.com/ImAshishRastogi/julScript
 ## 3. FILELIST
     contain the path of each wav file.